 Of the 31,000 RIAs, 26,000 of them are Dually Registered Advisors.
 This means that only ~5,000 RIAs are true fiduciary investment advisors without this huge conflict of interest.
 This represents only 1.6% of the 310,504 financial advisors in the U.S. Bull Oak Capital, of course, is one of these firms.

 So, how can one tell if their fiduciary advisor is dully registered or not?
 For one, brokers are registered with FINRA and RIAs are registered under the SEC.
 A simple test is to see if they are registered under both.
 By checking out FINRA’s Brokercheck, you see if your advisor is registered as a broker, an independent advisor, or both.
-By searching my name, you can see that it clearly states that I am not broker and that you can view my filings on the SEC website, which states, “Not currently registered as broker.”
+By searching any broker/advisors name, you can easily find out whether or not that individuals is a broker or not.
+For example, you can see my filings on the SEC website, which states, “Not currently registered as broker.”